manngo/lantern.js/README.md

 			showing:	'showing',		//	attribute when showing
 			escape:		false,			//	whether responds to escape key
 			delay:		0,				//	delay (ms) before hiding

+			//	new
+			dblclick:	false,			//	whether to use double-click
+			draggable:	false,			//	whether to allow dragging
 		};

+5. The (sample) CSS file comes in three parts.
+Feel free to tweak as much as you like, but note the following:

+	1. The essential CSS required for the effect to work at all.
+	2. Some more basic CSS to make it look complete.
+	3. Some CSS3 to make the whole thing look spectacular.

+		Obviously, the CSS won’t work in Legacy™ Browsers.

 Disclaimer
 ----------